Geophysical global cooling

 Before the concept of plate tectonics, global cooling was a geophysical theory by James Dwight Dana, also referred to as the contracting earth theory.
 It suggested that the Earth had been in a molten state, and features such as mountains formed as it cooled and shrank.
-The surface cooled to form a solid crust.
-As the interior of the Earth then cooled and shrank, the rigid crust would have to shrink and crumple.
+As the interior of the Earth cooled and shrank, the rigid crust would have to shrink and crumple.
 The crumpling could produce features such as mountain ranges.